 If you are travelling to New Zealand via an Australian airport, you may also need an Australian visa – consult your travel agent or airline if you are unsure.
 Transit visas will also be needed for all people travelling via New Zealand, unless they are specifically exempted by immigration policy.

-You will need to complete a Passenger Arrival Card before passing through Customs Passport Control.
-A passenger arrival card will be given to you during your flight; if not, cards are available in the arrival area.
+You will need to complete a Passenger Arrival Card (PDF) before passing through Customs Passport Control.
+A passenger arrival card will be given to you during your flight.
+If not, cards are available in the arrival area.

 Your baggage may be sniffed by a detector dog and/or x-rayed, and it may be searched to identify any risk goods you might be carrying.